creativecommons/cc-legal-tools-app/docs/provisioning.md

 ## Overview

-Cc_Licenses is deployed on the following stack.
+cc-legal-tools-app is deployed on the following stack.

 - OS: Ubuntu 18.04 LTS or 20.04 LTS
 - Python: 3.7 (or higher)